Please enable JavaScript to ensure auto alt text generation works properly

 For example, if candidates from one job board consistently make it further in the process, the team can allocate more budget to that source.

-How AI-assisted tools transform applicant screening
+How AI-assisted tools transform candidate screening

 AI screening offers: